dtrckd/docsearch/README.md

 # Install

-You may need the following packages: `apt-get install poppler-utils`
+You may need the following packages: `apt-get install poppler-utils default-jdk`

 Clone the repo and enter inside: